-Q, QS Sizes ONLY: Tapered roller bearings require preload to operate properly.
+Q, QS, N, R, RS Sizes ONLY: Tapered roller bearings require preload to operate properly.
 To set preload tighten end cap so that inner races of bearings cannot be rotated by hand.
 Make a mark on the outside diameter of the bearing housing and a corresponding mark on the bearing housing end cap.
-Rotate the bearing housing end cap in a counter clockwise direction until the mark on the outside diameter of the bearing housing is past the mark on the bearing ng Pump housing end cap by 0.270 in.
-(6.86 mm).
+Rotate the bearing housing end cap in a counter clockwise direction until the mark on the outside diameter of the bearing housing end cap by the amount specified in "Table 2" on page 12.
 This will provide the correct end play for the bearings.